aeriab/Express-React-Project/README.md

 and I assume you already have a code editor (VS Code recommended)

+Download some form of git software like gitHub desktop to clone the repo.

+Once the repo is cloned to an empty folder, navigate to that folder in VSCode.

 Run these, line by line, in a bash terminal in order to setup the project: